 How do we assess potential?

-Select with care: Organizations need to establish a very accurate selecting process in order to avoid the costs of any faulty assessment.
-The costs will not be in the terms of training and developing the wrong people only, but in the results of their work before discovering that they are not the right fit for the position.
+Select with care: Organizations need to establish a very accurate selection process in order to avoid the costs of any faulty assessment.
+The costs will not be in terms of training and developing the wrong people only, but in the results of their work before discovering that they are not the right fit for the position.

 Define what the potential is for: